By submitting this form you confirm that you’re happy for us to contact you by phone and email.

 During the treatment, your corneas are reshaped with precision accuracy so that light will focus directly on your retinas.

-LASEK surgery is surface laser eye surgery in which the wavefront-guided treatment is applied directly to the surface of the eye without first cutting a flap in the cornea (as in LASIK).
+LASEK eye surgery is surface laser eye surgery in which the wavefront-guided treatment is applied directly to the surface of the eye without first cutting a flap in the cornea (as in LASIK).
 Sometimes called advanced surface ablation, LASEK avoids creating a flap in the cornea and instead, the surgeon simply makes a tiny cut with a laser and peels back the tissue on the surface on the eye (the epithelium).
 The epithelium remains intact throughout the procedure.

-LASEK laser eye surgery is suitable for patients with thin corneas, where it is important to preserve tissue.
-Also, patients who practice full contact martial arts, extreme sports or are in the police or military, are better suited to LASEK laser eye surgery because of the absence of a flap that could otherwise be disturbed following a blow to the face.
+LASEK eye surgery is suitable for patients with thin corneas, where it is important to preserve tissue.
+Also, patients who practice full-contact martial arts, extreme sports or are in the police or military, are better suited to LASEK eye surgery because of the absence of a flap that could otherwise be disturbed following a blow to the face.

 The risk of serious complications after LASEK and other surface techniques of laser eye surgery is very rare and is the same as with LASIK (less than 1/1000).
 The procedure is also painless.
 As with LASIK laser eye surgery, patients can experience dry eyes, reduced night vision, and glare, although in many cases this is temporary.

-We’ll take you through the process step by step and explain the potential complications to help you to weigh up the risks and benefits in order to make an informed decision regarding laser eye surgery.
+We’ll take you through the process step by step and explain the potential complications to help you to weigh up the risks and benefits in order to make an informed decision regarding LASEK eye surgery.

-LASEK surgery is surface laser eye surgery in which the wavefront guided treatment is applied directly to the surface of the eye without first cutting a flap in the cornea (as in LASIK).
+LASEK eye surgery is surface laser eye surgery in which the wavefront guided treatment is applied directly to the surface of the eye without first cutting a flap in the cornea (as in LASIK).

-After LASEK laser surgery you will have a bandage contact lens to protect the surface of the eye for up to a week after the surgery.
+After LASEK eye surgery you will have a bandage contact lens to protect the surface of the eye for up to a week after the surgery.
 You will need to have up to 5 days away from work.
 Your eyes may also feel more sensitive and gritty after surgery compared to LASIK.